Searching for the Lost Kingdom of the Chachapoyas

 You will also visit the native plant nursery, providing with products for cooking, as well as the farm where chickens are raised in a conscious and environmentally friendly way.
 You will also be able to plant a native tree, thus contributing to the recovery of the forest and the wildlife’s habitat.

-After taking a break for lunch (not included), we will start heading to the archaeological site of Kuelap.
-To get there, we take the first cable car system of Peru.
-The cable car leads to Malca, from where we continue our way walking.
+After a break for lunch (not included), we will set off for the archaeological site of Kuelap.
+Our journey begins with a ride on Peru’s first cable car system, offering breathtaking views of the valley and the steep cliffs that surround it.
+The cable car will take us to Malca, where we will continue our adventure on foot.

 What we can tell you already is that Kuelap is the most important archaeological center in the Peruvian Northeast, which was built by the Chachapoyas people around 800 AD.
 It lies at the top of Cerro Barreta, at over 3.000 meters above sea level (about 9.850 feet) and is characterized by the monumental structures of huge stones that cover a total area of 6 hectares.
 Coming here will allow you to better understand the relationship these people had with their natural environment and the surrounding forests in particular.